plausible/website/_posts/2024-08-16-how-to-track-conversion-attribution-across-domains-subdomains.md

 ## Example: Tracking signups to your SaaS app across domain and subdomains

-Imagine you're running a SaaS business with the following setup:
+Let’s say you're running a SaaS business with the following setup:

 Main website: `www.yoursaas.com`